 So, what were they doing?

-Stratton Oakmont practiced dishonest tactics in order to push underperforming stocks (typically penny stocks) on to unsuspecting victims.
+Stratton Oakmont practised dishonest tactics in order to push under-performing stocks (typically penny stocks) on to unsuspecting victims.
 The company’s employees often spouted false and misleading claims to investors to sell more stocks and drive up the price of shares.
 All the while, Stratton Oakmont already owned shares in the companies they were trading.
 When their schemes led to a higher share price they would then sell their holdings and walk away with a hefty profit.
 This tactic is known as ‘pump and dump,’ which is a form of fraud.